offline-trust/security-blanket/docs/docs/faq.md

 Considering potential typos, errors, and future account additions and changes, a good rule of thumb is to order 20% more than your computed number.

 ### How many Security Blanket backups should I order?
 This depends on your backup needs.
-The Offline Trust ideal is 3, as described in the [security best practices](./security-best-practices.md#replicate-your-blanket):
+The Offline Trust standard is three, as described in the [security best practices](./security-best-practices.md#replicate-your-blanket):

     At a minimum, make a backup blanket for yourself to keep at home.
 This way you can restore your credentials in case of an emergency.
 It's also a good practice to have a personal backup copy somewhere off-site, in case of a disaster at home.
 Lastly, having a trusted contact with a security blanket, can help restore your access when you are away and unable to access your other backups.